12 min read

 - Double time: Available in some IBEW contracts for Sundays, holidays, or extended daily hours

 Per diem is a daily allowance paid to workers who travel to a work location away from their tax home (primary residence area).
 It is intended to cover meals and lodging.
-The critical detail: per diem is not taxed as income, as long as it does not exceed the GSA (General Services Administration) per diem rate for the work area and you are maintaining a tax home elsewhere.
+The critical detail: per diem may be non-taxable only when the assignment, accountable plan, tax-home situation, and rate limits qualify.

 For data center construction in Northern Virginia, the GSA per diem rate for Loudoun County is approximately $182/day ($120 lodging + $62 meals and incidentals) as of 2025.
-Most contractors pay $85–$105/day for per diem — well below the GSA limit, so it is fully tax-free.
+Some contractors pay $85–$105/day for per diem, but tax treatment still depends on the accountable-plan structure, the assignment length, the worker maintaining a tax home, and duplicate living expenses.

-Important rules for per diem to be tax-free: You must maintain a tax home (a residence where you pay rent or mortgage in your home area).
-The work assignment must be temporary (generally under one year at a single location).
-You must actually incur duplicate living expenses (paying for housing at both your home and the work location).
-If you do not maintain a tax home, the IRS may reclassify your per diem as taxable income.
+Important rules for non-taxable per diem: You generally need to maintain a tax home (a residence where you pay rent or mortgage in your home area), the assignment should be temporary, and you should actually incur duplicate living expenses.
+If you do not maintain a tax home, or if the assignment becomes indefinite, the IRS may reclassify your per diem as taxable income.

 How contractors pay it: Per diem is typically paid weekly or bi-weekly as a separate line item from wages.
-It appears on your pay stub but not on your W-2 taxable wages (as long as it meets IRS rules).
+It may appear on your pay stub but not on your W-2 taxable wages if it meets IRS rules.
 Some contractors pay per diem only for days worked; others pay for all days you are on assignment, including weekends.
 Ask about this during hiring — it makes a meaningful difference.

 Travel stipends, mobilization pay, and other allowances